This October Half Term join our Discovery team to learn more about how the Webb Telescope will fundamentally alter our understanding of the universe.

 The Webb Telescope will be the largest, most powerful and complex space telescope ever built and launched into space.
 It will help astronomers to compare the faintest, earliest galaxies to today’s grand spirals and ellipticals, helping us to understand how galaxies assemble over billions of years.

 Webb will be the largest telescope ever placed in space.
-It includes a huge mirror, so big it has to fold origami-style to fit in the rocket and will unfold like a “Transformer” in space.
+It includes a huge mirror, so big it has to fold to fit inside the rocket.
+The telescope’s tennis court sized sun shield, will be folded like origami for launch, and will unfold like a “Transformer” in space.

 With unprecedented infrared sensitivity, it will peer back in time over 13.5 billion years to see the first galaxies born after the Big Bang.
 It is so sensitive; it could detect the heat signature of a bumblebee at the distance of the moon.